-As portable features, all elements of the proposed ferry terminal project could be removed and the essential form and integrity of the NAS Alameda Historic District remain unimpaired.
+As demountable features, all elements of the proposed ferry terminal could be removed and the essential form and integrity of Seaplane Lagoon and the adjoining NAS Alameda Historic District would remain unimpaired.

 In conclusion, the proposed project complies with all 10 of the Rehabilitation Standards.